trinh82/chatbot_ollama_langchain/README.md

-# chatbot_ollama_langchain
-Ollama and LangChain: Build a chatbot using open-source LLMs locally.
+# Ollama and LangChain: Run LLMs locally
+Build a chatbot using open-source LLMs such as Llama2, Llama3, mistral, phi3 on your local computer.
+Using streamlit to create an user interface.